 Giovanna Bertella is Associate Professor at UiT The Arctic University of Norway, Tromsø, Norway.
 Her research interests include innovation and entrepreneurship, experiential marketing, learning theories, ethics, tourism and food.

 Chapter 1.
-Giovanna Bertella: Welcome to the Futures of Wildlife Tourism
+Giovanna Bertella: Introduction: Welcome to the Futures of Wildlife Tourism

 Part 1: Paths Towards the Futures of Wildlife Tourism